 All dogs benefit from early socialisation and consistent training, but some breeds will require more effort than others.
 Be realistic about your ability to manage their temperament.

-Time and Companionship
+Time and companionship

 Dogs are social animals and don’t cope well with long periods of isolation.
 Before getting a dog, ask yourself: